I’m an an architect that builds information and not houses.

 I draw a lot.

-Giorgia Lupi is an information designer and researcher.
+Giorgia Lupi is an information designer.

 Her work in information visualization frequently crosses the divide between digital and print, exploring visual models and metaphors to represent dense and rich data-driven stories.

 After graduating in Architecture at Ferrara University in 2006 she as been involved in multidisciplinary projects on the information, technology and interaction design fields, using design and data visualization to convey complex systems of information.

 She is co-founder and design director at Accurat (accurat.it), an information design agency based in Milan and New York; Accurat analyzes data and contexts and designs analytical tools and visual narratives that provide awareness, comprehension and engagement.
 Accurat was born in 2011 and since then has been working successfully with important Italian and international clients such as the European Union, the United Nations, Corriere della Sera, McCann Erickson, Audubon Society, Popular Science, Mondadori editore, Hearst Communications, The European House Ambrosetti, HP, Poste Italiane, Fiorucci, Pernod Ricard, Corriere della Sera, ING Direct, Vodafone, the New York Public Library, the Lucile and David Packard Foundation, Università degli Studi di Milano, Zanichelli Editore.

 From 2011 to 2014 she has been a PhD candidate in Design at Politecnico di Milano, within Density Design Lab.

 She has been visiting researcher at Parsons the New School for Design within PIIM (the Parsons Institute for Information Mapping) from September 2012 to March 2013.

 She obtained the PhD cum meritum in 2014 with a thesis titled “Visualizing the User Generated cities – Exploring the potentiality of emergent geo-social media applications as a novel source of urban knowledge”.